meamy/tietze/examples/explicit_monoids/README.md

-# Explicit Monoids in Lafont
+# Explicit Monoids in Tietze

 TODO: describe the example.